 The EU renewed the EU4Energy Programme for a second phase, which began on 1 July 2021 and will run until 30 June 2025.
 EU4Energy Phase II focuses solely on the six countries of the EU’s Eastern Partnership: Armenia, Azerbaijan, Belarus, Georgia, the Republic of Moldova, and Ukraine.

-EU4Energy’s aim is to improve energy data capabilities and enhance data collection and monitoring of the 11 beneficiary countries.
+The Programme's aim is to improve energy data capabilities and enhance data collection and monitoring of the beneficiary countries.
 It also assists them in evidence-based energy policy design.
-In addition, the programme provides technical assistance on legislative and regulatory framework and on key energy infrastructure investments to the six countries of the Eastern Partnership (Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine).
+The IEA is responsible for four components of the Programme, looking at energy data management and use, sustainable energy, energy security, and communication and visibility.

 In addition, the EU4Energy Programme provides technical assistance on legislative and regulatory frameworks and on key energy infrastructure investments to the countries of the Eastern Partnership, via the Energy Community Secretariat and the Council of European Energy Regulators (CEER).